ivaylomil/midi-commander-custom/README.md

 # Build status

-There is the current build under `DFU\DFU_OUT\generated_xxx.dfu`.
+There is the current build under `artifacts/dfu/generated_xxx.dfu`.
 See the instructions in the [development environment section](#basic-instructions-for-setting-up-development-environment) for building the firmware locally and/or loading it to the device.

 Anything I leave in there has had a bit of testing on my device, and everything appears to be working ok.
 These are still Dev builds, so it's likely they'll have bugs.
 But it's something you can play with, and you should be able to go back to an meloaudio build.